ialbert/genescape-central/README.md

 #
 ## Installation

-For a standalone executable, download the latest release from the [releases page][release].
+For a standalone executable, download the latest release from the [releases page][releases].
 We offer executables for Windows and MacOS.

-[release]: ...

 When installed from the command line, the software requires Python 3.10 or above.